paketo-buildpacks/rfcs/text/0027-co-locate-all-rfcs.md

   not need to create a fork of the repository to create an RFC.
 This still puts a burden on individuals that would like to keep track of the going ons of lots of teams.

-## Unresolved Questions and Bikeshedding

-- Is there a way to set up permissions to allow for project team members to open up RFCs inside their respective language directories without having to fork the RFCs repository?
-Should we just give all maintainers and contributors of the Paketo project the ability to create and push branches to the RFCs repository?

-{{REMOVE THIS SECTION BEFORE RATIFICATION!}}